IronWifi/docs/user_Guide/captive_portals/portal_pages.md

 ```

-**Success page** - the Success page that will be displayed to the user if authentication was successful and On Success Redirect to is set to "Success page".
+**Success page** - the Success page that will be displayed to the user if authentication was successful and On Success Redirect to is set to "Success page."

-**Returning User page** - the page will be displayed to the user after the guest is authenticated based on client MAC address.
+**Returning User page** - the page will be displayed to the user after the guest is authenticated based on the client MAC address.
 To display this page, MAC-Based Reauthentication must be enabled.

-Success page and Returning User page can include form to allow users change their password.
+Success page and Returning User page can include forms to allow users to change their password.

 Sample form: